proxmox/proxmox-backup/docs/administration-guide.rst

    # proxmox-backup-manager network remove vmbr1

-To view the changes made to the network configuration file, before committing them, use the command:
+The pending changes for the network configuration file will appear at the bottom of the web interface.
+You can also view these changes, by using the command:

 .. code-block:: console

   # proxmox-backup-manager network changes

-If you would like to cancel all changes at this point, you can do this using:
+If you would like to cancel all changes at this point, you can either click on the **Revert** button or use the following command:

 .. code-block:: console

   # proxmox-backup-manager network revert

-If you are happy with the changes and would like to write them into the configuration file, the command is:
+If you are happy with the changes and would like to write them into the configuration file, select **Apply Configuration**.
+The corresponding command
+is:

 .. code-block:: console

   # proxmox-backup-manager network reload

-You can also configure DNS settings using the ``dns`` subcommand of ``proxmox-backup-manager``.
+You can also configure DNS settings, from the **DNS** section of **Configuration** or by using the ``dns`` subcommand of ``proxmox-backup-manager``.

 :term:`Remote`